Alexander Shelley

-Alexander Gordon Shelley (born 8 October 1979) is an Echo Music Prize-winning English conductor.
-He is currently music director of the National Arts Centre Orchestra in Ottawa, as well as principal associate conductor of the Royal Philharmonic Orchestra.
-Shelley was the unanimous winner of the 2005 Leeds Conductors Competition.
-From 2009 to 2017 he was chief conductor of the Nuremberg Symphony Orchestra.
-He is also artistic director of the Deutsche Kammerphilharmonie Bremen's Echo and Deutsche Gründerpreis winning "Zukunftslabor".
+Alexander Gordon Shelley (born 8 October 1979) is an English conductor.
+He is the music director of the National Arts Centre Orchestra in Ottawa, principal associate conductor of the Royal Philharmonic Orchestra, Artistic and Music Director of Artis—Naples and the Naples Philharmonic and artistic and music director of the Pacific Symphony.

 Background

-The son of the pianists Howard Shelley OBE and Hilary Macnamara, Shelley learned piano from his mother and cello from his grandmother.
+The son of British pianist-conductor Howard Shelley and Irish pianist Hilary Macnamara, Shelley learned piano from his mother and cello from his grandmother.
 In 1992, he won a music scholarship to Westminster School from The Hall School Hampstead.
 He studied cello with Timothy Hugh, Steven Doane and Johannes Goritzki at the Royal College of Music and at the Robert Schumann Hochschule, Düsseldorf respectively.
 Master-classes with Mstislav Rostropovich, Janos Starker and Aldo Parisot led him to France, Italy and North America.
 He was a member of the World Orchestra for Peace during the 2003 tour with Valery Gergiev.
-He studied conducting with Professor Thomas Gabrisch in Düsseldorf and worked closely with Yan-Pascal Tortelier as his assistant conductor, among others with the National Youth Orchestra of Great Britain.
+He studied conducting with Professor Thomas Gabrisch in Düsseldorf and worked closely with Yan Pascal Tortelier as his assistant conductor, among others with the National Youth Orchestra of Great Britain.

 Early career

 In 2001, while still studying in Düsseldorf, he founded the Schumann Camerata, a chamber orchestra with whom he subsequently performed over 80 concerts, including a substantial tour of Russia, with performances in Moscow, Kazan, Simbirsk, Samara, Saratov, Volgograd and Astrachan.
 In 2005, he won first prize in the 2005 Leeds Conductors Competition, with the press describing him as "the most exciting and gifted young conductor to have taken this highly prestigious award.
 His conducting technique is immaculate, everything crystal clear and a tool to his inborn musicality."
 In the same year, Shelley conceived the "440Hz" project, a series of concerts involving prominent German television and stage personalities, to attract young adults to the concert hall.
-Guest artists have included Konrad Beikircher, Götz Alsmann&Band, Wise Guys (band), Blank & Jones, BASTA, Ensemble Six, Miki, Curse, Reen, Mellow Mark, Ono, Chima, Marlies Petersen and Ralf Bauer.
+Guest artists have included Konrad Beikircher, Götz Alsmann Band, Wise Guys (band), Blank & Jones, BASTA, Ensemble Six, Miki, Curse, Reen, Mellow Mark, Ono, Chima, Marlies Petersen and Ralf Bauer.

 In 2009, Shelley became Artistic Director of the Zukunftslabor project of the Deutsche Kammerphilharmonie Bremen with whom he went on to win the 2012 Echo Klassik award in the category of Youth Engagement.